 Underestimating the cost of health care

 This $280,000 estimate assumes that both members of the couple are 65 and on Original Medicare only.
-This includes premiums for Part B doctor coverage and Part D drug coverage, out-of-pocket costs such as deductibles, as well cost-sharing requirements for drugs.
+This includes premiums for Part B doctor coverage and Part D drug coverage, out-of-pocket costs such as deductibles, and cost-sharing requirements for drugs.
 It also includes certain services and devices that Medicare doesn’t cover, such as hearing aids.

 No matter how you slice it, paying attention to your finances and putting extra money in your pocket during your retirement years is a smart thing to do.
 However, having adequate finances isn't the only factor that leads to quality of life in your senior years.
-Another important aspect to a happy retirement is your health.
+Another essential aspect of a happy retirement is your health.
 Seniors need to accept that good health isn't always under their control.
 That's why it's so important to have a solid health care plan, especially as you age.
-Routine visits to the doctor, pre-screening tests and overall preventative health care play an essential role in improving and maintaining your quality of life.
+Routine visits to the doctor, pre-screening tests, and overall preventative health care play an essential role in improving and maintaining your quality of life.